 Andrew graduated from Northern Kentucky University's Salmon P. Chase College of Law in May of 2011.
 During law school, Andrew spent summers in Ashland working for the Kentucky Department of Public Advocacy for Boyd, Carter, Greenup and Lewis Counties and an Eastern Kentucky law firm.
 While at Chase, Andrew was employed as a Research Assistant, collecting data and co-authoring "A Data-Driven Snapshot of Labor and Employment Law Professors," which was published in the St. Louis University Law Journal.
 Andrew has also served as an adjunct faculty member for the Ashland Community and Technical College, teaching courses related to Business Technology.

-In August of 2011, Andrew returned to Ashland and began working for Martin Wheeler & Vincent, PSC.
-Since joining the firm, Andrew has concentrated his practice on the representation of persons injured by accidents.
-His practice is also heavily focused on insurance defense litigation, estates, probate matters, Social Security Disability, landlord-tenant disputes and general civil matters.
+In August of 2011, Andrew returned to Ashland and began practicing at Martin Wheeler & Vincent, PSC.
+Since joining the firm, Andrew has primarily concentrated his practice on the representation of persons injured by accidents.
+His practice is also heavily focused on insurance defense litigation, estates, Social Security Disability, landlord-tenant disputes and general civil matters.
 He routinely represents both individuals and corporations, large and small, in a wide variety of matters.
 Andrew has participated in numerous trials, including actions involving personal injuries, car wrecks, fall accidents, dram shop claims, nursing home neglect, contractual disputes, real estate matters, boundary issues, and adverse possession claims.
 He is admitted to practice in the Commonwealth of Kentucky, the U.S. District Court for the Eastern District of Kentucky, the U.S. Bankruptcy Court for the Eastern District of Kentucky, and the U.S. Sixth Circuit Court of Appeals.